pyvista/pyvista/doc/source/extras/plot_directive.rst

 .. note::

-   You need to spin up a local http server to view the interactive scene in documentation.
+   You need to spin up a local server to view the interactive scene in the documentation.

    .. code:: bash